ajaymathur/popular-package/readme.md

 #### `internal`

-Get the stats of package with dependency in other packages within repository.
+Get the stats of a package with dependency in other packages within repository.

 #### `global`

-Get the stats of package by the number of downloads in last day on npm.
+Get the stats of a package by the number of downloads in last day on npm.

 ### Packages Pattern

 #### `Bolt`

-It will read pattern of workspaces from bolt config in package json of the repository
+It will read pattern of workspaces from bolt config in package json of the repository.

 #### `Lerna`

-It will read pattern of packages from lerna.json in repository
+It will read pattern of packages from lerna.json in repository.

 ---